Hoyg/azuredevopslabs/labs/vstsextend/eclipse/e2eeclipse/readme.md

     ![New query](images/newquery.png)

 1. You can run an existing query by double clicking it.
-Double click **Bugs** to get the list of bugs in the project.
+Double click **Bugs** query under *Shared Queries* to get the list of bugs in the project.

     ![Confirm the bug is correctly assigned and in VSTS](images/getbugsquery.png)